Makoto Sakurai: 2020 Tokyo gubernatorial election

 About his election campaign after June 18, 2020, he was concerned about the impact of the novel coronavirus infection, so he cancelled the conventional street speeches that bring people together outdoors, and he aimed at virtual street propaganda and interviews by web broadcasts.
 In exceptional cases, he had carried out protest street propaganda that travelled to the Embassy of China and other places in a way that did not give prior notice so that they did not bring people together.
 Prior to the Metrop gubernatorial elect, he was concerned about the spread of novel coronavirus, so he had submitted a written request for the postponement of the election to the Ministry of Internal Affairs and Communications.

 On June 24, 2020, during a Toranomon News (Tsukasa Jōnen and Kent Gilbert appeared) studio broadcast (8:30 a.m.), he caused a disturbance by pulling an election campaign car in front of the studio, involving the audience in it, criticizing Jōnen by name and so on.
 About the reports that Sakurai himself, who had prepared in advance, decided on controversial statements when Toranomon News denounced Sakurai in the program on that day, Asahi Shimbun and Kanagawa Shimbun that Toranomon News had originally denounced are those which have reported them as articles in the past, and in addition, is not that which Sakurai himself said those controversial statements are not those which Sakurai himself made.

-On the other hand, two people, Shin'ichirō Suda and Yoshikatsu Ikuta, have shown a certain understanding for Sakurai, and have made positive statements.

 On July 6, an apology for unauthorized use to the person entitled to Sakurai's street propaganda videos in the Toranomon News (appearances: Ippei Orishima, Tsukasa Jōnen and Kent Gilbert) broadcast on June 24 was made.

 As for the results of the election, he received 178,784 votes but lost in fifth place.
 Sakurai said, "Indeed, I have been defeated in the election this time.
 I would like to hope for Ms. Yuriko Koike's future success.
 However, I think that this election at this time has set one major guideline.
 Virtual elections, virtual street propaganda and virtual interviews.
 Through these kinds of things, I suspect I was able to have everybody also feel the power of the virtual and the Net even just a little.
 And the next election.
 It means that we must make the most of them in the next election."
 Even though the voter turnout in the election had decreased compared to 2016 last time, the percentage of votes won increased from 1.74% last time to 2.92%.